 A string of twelve camels peeled off the caravan, shuffled over, and stood next to Elijah.
-The man who held their lead line nodded toward the large goatskins full of wine.
+Their puller nodded toward the large goatskins full of wine.

 “I’ll take one, boy.”